30 PR Pros Combine Forces for a Massive How-To Guide on Tools

 Initiatives like this help us build better tools together.

-– Frederik Vincx, founder Prezly
+– Frederik Vincx, co-founder of Prezly

 Contributors to the second #PRstack book